gethinode/hinode/content/en/docs/0.8/components/navbar.md

 ---
-author: "Mark Dumay"
+author: Mark Dumay
-title: "Navbar"
+title: Navbar
-date: 2023-01-27
+date: 2023-01-28
-description: "Use the navbar shortcode to display a navigation header with a toggler."
+description: Use the navbar shortcode to display a navigation header with a toggler.
 group: components
 layout: docs
 ---